lecritch/time_series_models-chi-sea-dsc/README.md

 # Time Series Models

 If we think back to our lecture on the bias-variance tradeoff, a perfect model is not possible.
-There will always be inexplicable error.
-In time series modeling, we call that noise.
-A timeseries that is completely random is called whitenoise, and is written mathematically as:
+There will always noise (inexplicable error).
+A timeseries that is completely random is called white noise, and is written mathematically as:

 $$\Large Y_t =  \epsilon_t$$

+The error term is randomly distributed around the mean, has constant variance, and no autocorrelation.

 ```python